Raffaele/useComplexState/README.md

   age: 23,
 });

-// After this command the new state.firstName will be "FOO" (upper case) partialSetter("firstName", (oldFristName) => {
+// After this instruction the new state.firstName will be "FOO" (upper case) partialSetter("firstName", (oldFristName) => {
   // The oldFirstName is "Foo"
   console.log(oldFirstname);